coolexplorer/maven-gatling/README.md

 ## Why choose Gatling?

-I was the Software Quality Engineer at Electronic Arts Korea who is in charge of the test of our game server reliability and availability.
+I am the Software Quality Engineer at Electronic Arts Korea who is in charge of the test of our game server reliability and availability.
 Gatling has the Enterprise version called Gatling Frontline but an open source version is powerful to test as well.
+But there is no various documents to refer to set up the load test environment.
+So, I'm going to write down my experience of what I've done when I tested the our game server.

 ## Documentation